zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ### Java virtual machine
 - (java)Whereas ```C``` or ```C++``` source is reduced to native instructions for a particular model of processor, Java source is compiled into a universal format---instructions for a *virtual machine*

+### JDK
+- JDK: Java Developement Kit
+### JIT
+- JIT: just-in-time or dynamic compilation
+  - Java has been carefully designed so that software implementations of the runtime system can further optimize their performance by compiling bytecode to native machine code on the fly.
+### JRE
+- JRE: Java Runtime Environment
 ## M
 ### Methods
 - (Vue.js) Methods in Vue.js are bound to the Vue instance, they are incredibly useful for  functions you would like to access in directives